wp-plugins/calculated-fields-form/README.txt

 * Improves the detection of the homepage's URL, for loading the resources.
 * In the paid versions of the plugin, if WordPress uses SMTP for sending emails, then prevents to use the "phpmailer_init" actions.

+= 1.0.18 =
+* Corrects a PHP notice, for a non initialized variable.

 == Upgrade Notice ==

+= 1.0.18 =
+* Corrects a PHP notice, for a non initialized variable.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.17 =
 * Includes the "column" attribute in the container fields (DIV and FIELDSET) to display in columns the fields into the container.